 This tutorial will show you how you can make sure Flash is up to date on your Mac, the manual way.

 The slow death of Adobe Flash continues as Google preps to put another nail into the beleaguered technology's coffin come this fall.
 According to a draft proposal from the search giant, a copy of which was obtained by Venture Beat, Google's desktop browser will default to showing HTML5 content and video, falling back to Flash as a last resort.

 Chrome ships with a built-in Flash Player which automatically kicks into action whenever a piece of Flash content is detected on a webpage.

-Want to get rid of Flash on your Mac?
-While Apple does block older vulnerable versions of Flash in the Safari browser on macOS, you should do yourself a favor and remove Flash Player from your computer using the instructions provided in this tutorial.
+While Apple does block older, vulnerable versions of Flash in the Safari browser on macOS, you should do yourself a favor and remove Flash Player from your Mac using step-by-step instructions provided in this tutorial.